Asuman Aksoy

 Asuman Güven Aksoy is a Turkish-American mathematician whose research concerns topics in functional analysis, metric geometry, and operator theory including Banach spaces, measures of non-compactness, fixed points, Birnbaum–Orlicz spaces, real trees, injective metric spaces, and tight spans.
 She works at Claremont McKenna College, where she is Crown Professor of Mathematics and George R. Roberts Fellow.

 Education

 Aksoy studied mathematics and physics at Ankara University, graduating with a bachelor's degree in 1976.
 She earned a master's degree in mathematics at Middle East Technical University in 1978, with a thesis Subspaces of Nuclear Fréchet Spaces supervised by Tosun Terzioğlu.

-She moved to the United States in 1978 for additional graduate study at the University of Michigan, and eventually became a US citizen.
+She moved to the United States in 1978 for additional graduate study in mathematics at the University of Michigan, and eventually became a US citizen.
 She completed her doctorate at the University of Michigan in 1984.
 Her dissertation, Approximation Schemes, Related $s$-Numbers, and Applications, was supervised by Melapalayam S. Ramanujan.